acliebers/Logic-of-Ontology/Project-2/README.md

   (a)  PP that says that x is a proper part of y
         I can't do  this because I don't have the resources to discuss individuals or identity.
   (b)  iPP that says that y is a proper part of x
-        I can't do  this because I don't have the resources to discuss individuals or identity.
+        I can't do  this because I don't have the resources to discuss individuals or identity, and I can't simply use inverse relations to change the... position(?) of the variables in the concept.
   (c)  iP that says that y has x as part
         iP ≡ ∀part_of-.C
   (d)  O that says that x overlaps y